 Payment will be contingent on the Agency’s timely receipt of service reports detailing expenses, services provided, and the number of Children served.
 The Contractor shall submit an Invoice with the maintenance and service portions of the payments separated.

-At the end of each Contract quarter and year, the Agency will review the Contractor's quarterly and annual report submissions.
-If the Contractor's report documents show compliance with applicable performance measures as set forth in Section 1.3.5.16.
+At the end of each performance measurement quarter, the Agency will review the Contractor's reports and documentation.
+If the Contractor's report documents show compliance with applicable performance measures as set forth in Section 1.3.5.16, the Agency will pay the Contractor’s performance incentive.
 All Contractor Invoices shall document financial information in an Agency-approved manner so that the Agency obtains information necessary to report such costs to federal programs.

 1.3.5.16 Performance Measures